marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 | Template DNA|N/A| 2 | 100%|8% |
 | **Total**|**2392**| **25** | **N/A** |**N/A**|

 This table breaks down the mixture per plate and per reaction.
-When running full plates (96-wells), each reagent volume was multipled by 104 (96+8 extra sample volumes to account for pipetting error) when preparing the final master mix.
+When running full plates (96-wells), each reagent volume was multiplied by 104 (96+8 extra sample volumes to account for pipetting error) when preparing the final master mix.

 **PCR Cycling Program**: